cordear/TicketInfoSpider/README.md

 # TicketInfoSpider

-TicektInfoSpider is a web spider used to downlaoad invoce PDF from [BaiWang.com](http://www.baiwang.com/).
+TicektInfoSpider is a web spider used to downlaoad invoice PDF from [BaiWang.com](http://www.baiwang.com/).

 # Useage